joamir-dev/Puzzt/README.md

 # Puzzt

-This is a simple implementation of the classic **Tetris** game using HTML, CSS, and JavaScript.
-The game is played on a grid where the player must rotate and place falling blocks to complete full lines.

 ## Getting Started

 To play the game, simply open the **index.html** file in your web browser.
 The game will start automatically, and you can control the pieces using the keyboard.